Test vectors for local cuspidal Rankin-Selberg integrals of GL(n), and reduction modulo $\ell$: Representations with coefficients in

 Let~$\Ql$ denote an algebraic closure of the~$\ell$-adic numbers,~$\Zl$ denote its ring of integers, and~$\Fl$ denote its residue field which is an algebraic closure of the finite field of~$\ell$-elements.

-\subsection{Representations with coefficients in~$R$}
+\section{Representations with coefficients in~$R$}

-Throughout,~$R$ will denote one of the fields~$\mathbb{C}$,~$\Ql$, and~$\Fl$.
 We only consider smooth~$R$-representations, that is smooth representations with coefficients in~$R$, and we use~$\vee$ as an exponent to denote the contragredient.
 We call a representation on a~$\Ql$-vector space an~\emph{$\ell$-adic representation}, and a representation on an~$\Fl$-vector space an~\emph{$\ell$-modular representation}.
 Let~$(\pi,\mathcal{V})$ be an irreducible~$\ell$-adic representation of~$G_n$.
-We call~$\pi$ \emph{integral} if~$\mathcal{V}$ contains a~$G_n$-stable~$\Zl$-lattice~$\Lambda$.
+We call~$\pi$ \emph{integral} if~$\mathcal{V}$ contains a~$G_n$-stable~$\Zl$-lattice.
+Notice that for an~$\ell$-adic character~$\nu:G_n\rightarrow\Ql^\times$ this just means that~$\nu$ takes values in~$\Zl^\times$.

-An~$R$-representation is called \emph{cuspidal} (resp. \emph{supercuspidal}) if it is irreducible and never appears as a quotient (resp. subquotient) of a properly parabolically induced representation.
-By~\cite[II~4.12]{V}, a cuspidal~$\ell$-adic representation is integral if and only if its central character takes values in~$\Zl^\times$, hence~its contragredient is integral as well.
-Let~$\pi$ be an integral cuspidal~$\ell$-adic representation with lattice~$\Lambda$.
-Let~$r_{\ell}(\pi)$ be the~$\ell$-modular representation induced on the space~$\Lambda\otimes_{\Zl}\Fl$, and call~$r_{\ell}(\pi)$ the \emph{reduction modulo~$\ell$} of~$\pi$, as it is independent of the choice of~$\Lambda$ by~\cite[Theorem~1]{VigInt}.
-This~$\ell$-modular representation is also cuspidal (and irreducible) by~\cite[III~5.10]{V}.
-We say that~$\pi$ \emph{lifts}~$r_{\ell}(\pi)$, and it follows from~[loc.\,cit.] that all cuspidal~$\ell$-modular representations lift.
-Following~\cite{MSDuke}, we call a cuspidal~$\ell$-modular representation~$\tau$ \emph{banal} if~$\tau\not\simeq |~|_F\otimes \tau$.
+An~$R$-representation is called \emph{cuspidal} if it is irreducible and never appears as a quotient of a properly parabolically induced representation.
+By~\cite[II~4.12]{V}, a cuspidal~$\ell$-adic representation is integral if and only if its central character is integral, hence~the contragredient of a cuspidal~$\ell$-adic representation~$\pi$ is integral if and only if~$\pi$ is integral.
+Let~$\pi$ be an integral cuspidal~$\ell$-adic representation and~$\mathfrak{L}$ be a~$G_n$-stable~$\Zl$-lattice in the space of~$\pi$.
+Let~$r_{\mathfrak{L}}(\pi)$ be the~$\ell$-modular representation induced on the space~$\mathfrak{L}\otimes_{\Zl}\Fl$.
+This~$\ell$-modular representation is also cuspidal (and irreducible) by~\cite[III~5.10]{V}, and hence independent of the choice of the lattice~$\mathfrak{L}$ by the Brauer--Nesbitt principle~\cite[Theorem~1]{VigInt}, we thus write~$r_{\ell}(\pi)$ for~$r_{\mathfrak{L}}(\pi)$ and call~$r_{\ell}(\pi)$ the \emph{reduction modulo~$\ell$} of~$\pi$.
+We also say that~$\pi$ \emph{lifts}~$r_{\ell}(\pi)$, and it follows from~\cite[III~5.10]{V} that all cuspidal~$\ell$-modular representations lift to cuspidal~$\ell$-adic representations.
+Following~\cite[Remark 8.15]{MSDuke}, we call a cuspidal~$\ell$-modular representation~$\tau$ \emph{banal} if~$\tau\not\simeq \tau\otimes |~|_F$ (notice that the definition in Remark 8.15 of \cite{MSDuke} refers to a condition given in Proposition 8.9 of this reference, which in the cuspidal case reduces to the condition we give here).
 For~$H$ a closed subgroup of~$G$, we write~$\Ind_H^G$ for the functor of smooth induction taking representations of~$H$ to representations of~$G$, and write~$\ind_H^G$ for the functor of smooth induction with compact support.

-\subsection{Normalisation of Haar measures}
+\section{Normalisation of Haar measures}